 The Holocaust Exhibition & Learning Centre is currently closed until further notice due to the Coronavirus epidemic.
 Please see the statement on our blog.

 We have a conference space available to book for up to 100 delegates, with a breakout space and full catering service available.
 Conference delegates have exclusive use of the Through Our Eyes exhibition.

 The conference space is currently closed until further notice, however we’d be happy to talk to you about future requirements.

-We’re not currently accepting group bookings, but if you’d like to plan a future visit for a group of 15 or more people, please call or email us to discuss your needs.
+We are currently accepting group bookings for the Autumn term 2020.
+If you’d like to plan a future visit for a group of 15 or more people, please call or email us to discuss your needs.
 For capacity reasons, if you arrive without booking we cannot guarantee that we will be able to accommodate you within the exhibition.

 The Holocaust Exhibition and Learning Centre,